-My name is Albertine Ahmadi and I was born and raised in an Iranian province by an Iranian father and European mother.
+My alias is Albertine Ahmadi and I was born and raised in an Iranian province by an Iranian father and European mother.

 I have lived in Europe since the 1970s and built a life in the West but have never forgotten my homeland (where my father is buried).
 I am a proud Iranian and a European citizen.